Downtown Planned Action EIS

 Notice of Availability - Final EIS

-Both of the opportunities will take place in Puyallup City Hall Council Chambers, 5th Floor, 333 South Meridian, Puyallup, 98371.
+All City Council meetings take place in Puyallup City Hall Council Chambers, 5th Floor, 333 South Meridian, Puyallup, 98371.

 In 2011, the City undertook a project to bring together a “transfer of development rights” (TDR) program with an update to the Puyallup Downtown Plan, the preparation of a Planned Action Environmental Impact Statement (EIS) and a Planned Action implementing ordinance.
 The City completed a number of steps in that process including holding a scoping meeting, analyzing the potential issues identified, issuing a Draft EIS in April, 2012, and receiving comments.
 As City staff and project consultants were preparing the response to those comments and the Final EIS, the City Council chose to terminate the project, largely due to concerns related to the TDR program component of the project.